marcellocostamagna/HSR-Paper-repository/README.md

 ### Run experiments

-This repository includes several folders containing data and scripts to reproduce the results presented inthe HSR paper[TODO:link to paper].
+This repository includes several folders containing data and scripts to reproduce the results presented in the HSR paper[TODO:link to paper].

 To run any experiment move to the respective folder: